Strongly Local Hypergraph Diffusions for Clustering and Semi-supervised Learning: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:cond}}

-Similar to the last section, we use $1_v$ to denote the canonical basis with $v-$th component as 1 and others as 0 and $1_S = \sum_{v\in S}1_v$.
+We first introduce some simplifying notation.
+We use $1_v$ to denote the canonical basis with $v$th component as 1 and others as 0 and $1_S = \sum_{v\in S}1_v$.
 Without loss of generality, we assume each gadget reduced from a hyperedge has weight $c_e=1$.
 Otherwise one can simply add $c_e$ as the coefficients and nothing needs to change.
 We omit the degree regularization term in \eqref{hypergraph-2-norm-cut}.
-We also remove the constraints $x_s = 1$ and $x_t = 0$ by directly plugging them into the objective.
-Now the objective in \eqref{hypergraph-2-norm-cut} becomes isotropic with respect to $\vx$.
-Therefore, we are able to normalize $\vx$ to guarantee $\sum_{v\in V}d_v x_v=1$.
-Note that this step can significantly simplify the notations in our following analysis.
-We can remove such normalization by multiplying $\vx$ with $\vol(S)$, which we will do in the final step.
-Then, the objective in \eqref{hypergraph-2-norm-cut}
+Furthermore, we normalize the seeds to guarantee $\sum_{v\in V}d_v x_v=1$ and group terms in \eqref{hypergraph-2-norm-cut} to remove the source $x_s = 1$ and sink $x_t = 0$

 where

 We denote $M=\vol(\mathcal{H})=\sum_{v\in V} d_v$.
 We denote the solution $\vx$ with the parameter $\gamma$ and the seed set $S$ of the optimization \eqref{eq:obj-proof} as $\vx(\gamma, S)$ and its component for node $v$ as $x_v(\gamma, S)$.
 We also define another degree weighted vector $p = D\vx$, where $D$ is the diagonal degree matrix.
 For a vector $p$ and a node set $S'$, we use $p(S')$ to denote $p(S')=\sum_{v\in S'}p_v$.
 It is easy to check that $p(\gamma, S)(V) = 1$ for any $S$.
 For a node set $S$, define $\partial S=\{e\in \mathcal{E}|e\cap S\neq\emptyset, e\cap V\backslash S\neq\emptyset\}$.